-- ✓ Social interactions at break time and lunchtime
+- Social interactions at break time and lunchtime

 - ✓ Offsite activity groups

-- ✓ Visitors /external speakers

-- ✓ Educational trips
+- Educational trips

-- ✓ School events/drama
+- School events/drama

 Assessment

 Teachers will assess daily learning objectives taught through a RAG rating system which will measure progress over time.
 Assessment is used to inform future planning and teaching.
 Pupils who may require extra support are identified quickly.
 Pupils self-assess each lesson, against the objective, to enable them to develop an understanding of their own knowledge progression.